What It Is (Busta Rhymes song)

 "What It Is" is a song by American rapper Busta Rhymes featuring American singer Kelis.
 It was released as the lead single from both management company Violator's second compilation album Violator: The Album, V2.0 and Rhymes' fifth studio album Genesis on May 1, 2001, by Flipmode Entertainment and J Records.

 While Kelis is credited only with additional vocals on the single and Violator: The Album, V2.0 release, she is credited as a feature on Genesis.

 There's also a Part II by Flipmode Squad which appears on the Dr. Dolittle 2 Soundtrack.

 Composition

 "What It Is" was composed in 4/4 time and the key of F♯ major, with a tempo of 101 beats per minute.It has a duration time of three minutes and thirty-nine seconds.

+Music video

+The music video for the song "What It Is" was directed by Hype Williams and follows the split-video format that was popular in hip-hop during the early 2000s.
+The first portion of the video features the first two verses of "What It Is," while the second half transitions into the first verse of "Grimey" by N.O.R.E.
+Spliff Star makes a cameo appearance and model Nicole Ricca also appears in the video as one of its featured video vixens.